Fibre to the Premises (FTTP) installation

 In the early stages of an order, a site survey may be required.
 This is to investigate what work needs to be carried out in order to provide you with a FTTP service.

 It is important to note that no work will be carried out without your permission and you agreeing to any costs that may be associated with this for which you are liable.

 In some cases, additional works may be required to bring the fibre cable into your premises.
-You will need to discuss this with you service provider.
+You will need to discuss this with your ISP.

 Step 3 – Engineer Appointment

 Following the survey, an engineer connects the fibre cable to a small box (approx. 15cm x 10cm x 3 cm) which will need to be fixed to your outside wall of your property.
 The box will be installed at a height that can be worked on from ground level.

 Please note: there may be a short interruption to your telephone service during this work.
 Also, if you have an alarm on your phone line, please let your provider know that your line may go down for a few minutes, which could trigger a false alarm on any security system linked to your telephone line.